Español

 Chronic Myelomonocytic Leukemia (CMML)

-A special type of allogeneic transplant, a non-myeloablative allogeneic stem cell transplant, may be an option for older patients.
-This type of transplant is sometimes called a mini-transplant or a mini-allo.
-In this type, the doses of chemo and/or radiation that are given are lower than those used for a standard allogeneic transplant.
-These doses are not high enough to kill all the bone marrow cells, but they kill just enough to allow the donor cells to take hold and grow in the bone marrow.
-The lower doses of chemo and/or radiation cause fewer side effects, which makes this type of transplant easier for older patients to tolerate.
-Still, it has some serious side effects.
+For this treatment, the doses of chemo and/or radiation are lower than those used for a standard allogeneic transplant.
+These doses aren't high enough to kill all the bone marrow cells, but they kill enough to allow the donor cells to take hold and grow in the bone marrow.
+These donor cells can then help wipe out any remaining leukemia cells.

 To learn more about stem cell transplants, including how they are done and their potential side effects, see Stem Cell Transplant for Cancer.